shycopney44/W_S5M1_Project/README.md

 <details>
   <summary>Why am I not allowed to edit the CSS file?</summary>

 The CSS is the domain of a different team, and in this particular project we're not supposed to touch it.
-Do not use inline styles to get around this limitation!
-It will only make the CSS team angry.
-And believe us, you want CSS specialists happy because they can write CSS twenty times faster than you.
+Do not use inline styles to get around this limitation.

 </details>

 <details>
   <summary>Why am I not allowed to edit the HTML file?</summary>

-This particular part of the product is a Single Page Application, so the HTML is mostly empty and the page is generated automatically using JavaScript and raw data.
+This part of the product is a Single Page Application, so the HTML is mostly empty, and the page is automatically generated using JavaScript and raw data.
 We would not want to manually edit HTML files in a website that changed all the time!
 It would be untenable.

 </details>

 <details>
   <summary>My page does not work!
 How do I debug it?</summary>

 Save your changes, and reload the site in Chrome.
-If you have a syntax problem in your code, the app will print error messages in the Console.
+If your code has a syntax problem, the app will print error messages in the console.
 Focus on the first message.
-Place console logs right before the crash site (errors usually inform of the line number where the problem is originating) and see if your variables contain the data you think they do.
-If there are no errors but the page is not doing what it's supposed to, the debugging technique is similar: put console logs to ensure that the code you are working on is actually executing, and to check that all variables in the area hold the correct data.
+Place console logs right before the crash site (errors usually inform of the line number where the problem originates) and see if your variables contain the data you think they do.

+Suppose there are no errors, but the page is not doing what it should.
+In that case, the debugging technique is similar: put console logs to ensure that the code you are working on is executing and check that all variables in the area hold the correct data.

 </details>